jswanson3323/SmartRouter/README.md

 If a downstream response returns `continue_conversation: true`, the router remembers which executor owns that `conversation_id`.

-On the next utterance with the same `conversation_id`, the router does not try to reinterpret the reply as a fresh command.
-Instead it sends the reply straight back to the same executor with the normal Home Assistant conversation context, including:
+On the next utterance with the same `conversation_id`, the router normally sends the reply back to the same executor with the normal Home Assistant conversation context, including:
 - `conversation_id`
 - `device_id`
 - `satellite_id`